AIurSentoriaKD/Mypix/README.md

 # Mypix
- Pixiv Like App, for learning purposes.
+ An android application similar to Pixiv, developed for learning purposes.
 # Works with Mypix API
 https://github.com/alrigo123/MyPix-api-restfull